 The Data Intelligence Index is a comprehensive evaluation of frontier AI models on data-centric intelligence.
-As models and Agents become more powerful, we need a systematic way to measure their performance across diverse data challenges, from querying databases to debugging SQL in production.
+As models and Agents become more powerful, we need a systematic way to measure their performance across diverse data challenges, from querying databases, SQL debugging, to data science, and more skills.

-We assess 6 models across 6 aspects: DB Querying, BI Analysis & Data Manipulation, DB Application Debugging, Human-centric Interaction, Multi-modal Querying, and Data Science Code Translation.
-This provides a single view of both performance and cost efficiency across data-centric intelligence.
+We assess frontier models across various aspects of data-centric intelligence, including DB querying, BI analysis, application debugging, human-centric interaction, digital, data science, and more.
+This provides a single view of both performance and cost efficiency.
 For methodology details on this index, see the blog page.

 BIRDData Intelligence Index

-Evaluating frontier AI on data-centric intelligence across 6 aspects: DB querying, BI analysis & data manipulation, DB application debugging, human-centric interaction, multi-modal querying, and data science code translation.
+Evaluating frontier AI on data-centric intelligence across various aspects, including DB querying, BI analysis, application debugging, human-centric interaction, digital, data science, and more.

 Data Intelligence Index = average score (%) across each aspect. · Presented by HKU BIRD Team · bird-bench.github.io · Mar 2026